Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 soil classes, Munsell color classes, manual texture assessment (texture-by-hand), structure, compaction, root abundance and similar.</div>\EndKnitrBlock{rmdnote}

-Field campaigns are usuallly the most costly part of soil surveys.
+Field campaigns are usually the most costly part of soil surveys.
 Large numbers of soil observations are made in the field to assess the spatial distribution of readily observable soil properties to provide empirical evidence for soil mapping.
 Because a soil analytical measurement in the